-The second major aspect of the director's responsibility is that of duty of care17.
+The second major aspect of the director's responsibility is that of duty of care.
 Section 8.30 of RMBCA calls on the director to perform his duties "with the care an ordinarily prudent person in a like position would exercise under similar circumstances."
 An "ordinarily prudent person" means one who directs his intelligence in a thoughtful way to the task at hand.
 Put another way, a director must make a reasonable effort to inform himself before making a decision, as discussed in the next paragraph.
 The director is not held to a higher standard required of a specialist (finance, marketing) unless he is one.
 A director of a small, closely held corporation will not necessarily be held to the same standard as a director who is given a staff by a large, complex, diversified company.
 The standard of care is that which an ordinarily prudent person would use who is in "a like position" to the director in question.
 Moreover, the standard is not a timeless one for all people in the same position.
 The standard can depend on the circumstances: a fast-moving situation calling for a snap decision will be treated differently later, if there are recriminations because it was the wrong decision, than a situation in which time was not of the essence.

-What of the care itself?
+- What of the care itself?
 What kind of care would an ordinarily prudent person in any situation be required to give?
 Unlike the standard of care, which can differ, the care itself has certain requirements.
 At a minimum, the director must pay attention.
 He must attend meetings, receive and digest information adequate to inform him about matters requiring board action, and monitor the performance of those to whom he has delegated the task of operating the corporation.
 Of course, documents can be misleading, reports can be slanted, and information coming from self-interested management can be distorted.
 To what heights must suspicion be raised?
-Section 8.30 of the RMBCA forgives directors the necessity of playing detective whenever information, including financial data, is received in an apparently reliable manner from corporate officers or employees or from experts such as attorneys and public accountants.
-Thus the director does not need to check with another attorney once he has received financial data from one competent attorney.

-- 15. A situation where one person sits on the board of directors of two different companies. - 16.
+Section 8.30 of the RMBCA forgives directors the necessity of playing - 15.
+A situation where one person sits on the board of directors of two different companies. - 16.
 A situation where directors of two different companies serve jointly on the board of a third company. - 17.
 Fiduciary obligation upon directors and officers to act with the care an ordinarily prudent person in a like position would exercise under similar circumstances.